MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/database-level-roles.md

 >  Members of the **db_ssisadmin** role and the **dc_admin** role may be able to elevate their privileges to sysadmin.
 This elevation of privilege can occur because these roles can modify [!INCLUDE[ssISnoversion](../../../includes/ssisnoversion-md.md)] packages and [!INCLUDE[ssISnoversion](../../../includes/ssisnoversion-md.md)] packages can be executed by [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] using the sysadmin security context of [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Agent.
 To guard against this elevation of privilege when running maintenance plans, data collection sets, and other [!INCLUDE[ssISnoversion](../../../includes/ssisnoversion-md.md)] packages, configure [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Agent jobs that run packages to use a proxy account with limited privileges or only add **sysadmin** members to the **db_ssisadmin** and **dc_admin** roles.

 ## Working with database-level roles
- The following table explains the commands, views and functions for working with database-level roles.
+ The following table explains the commands, views, and functions for working with database-level roles.

 |Feature|Type|Description|
 |-------------|----------|-----------------|